tvelliott/charon/README.md

 The Charon project aims to enable those who own 2 or more Pluto SDR devices to experiment with narrow-band OFDM channels and mesh networking.
 In the current state, it supports OFDM with 64 sub-carriers, 16-QAM, and a data rate of 272-Kbps (after FEC coding rate) in an occupied bandwidth of 140KHz.
-I believe this is the first open-source example of such a system working on real hardware.
 Due to the use of the batman-adv protocol, there are no limitations on what higher-layer traffic it supports.
 The mesh routing is accomplished at layer 2 (MAC addressing).
 Every wireless layer-2 transmission that is not broadcast is acknowledged with user-configurable options for short and long transmissions (<128 bytes is considered short).
 Broadcast may be configured for 0 or more re-transmissions (1 or more tx without ack).
 Host systems (computers attached to the Pluto device) are not required to be batman-adv enabled to communicate with other hosts or Pluto-devices on the network.
 Up to 4 Pluto devices have been tested with 3 host machines (one stand-alone pluto with no host).
 With batman OGM broadcasts being broadcast on the 4 pluto devices, the TCP throughput was good down to -100 dBm or less at around a peak of 117 Kbps (no repeater hops).
 A single repeater hop (if batman-adv decides to route that way), reduces the TCP throughput to around 80 Kbps.
 More hops will further reduce the TCP throughput and latency of other protocols.
 The Charon daemon may be disabled from starting on power-up via a user-configurable u-boot environment variable (via fw_setenv enable_charon) if normal Pluto SDR functionality is desired (e.g. using GQRX, GNU-Radio, etc).
 </p>
 <BR>